 3.3.1 DIP Users undertaking System Integration Testing (SIT) and/or MHHS Qualification will complete a process akin to DIP On-Boarding as part of those processes and details will be issued separately by MHHSP.

 3.3.2 However, MHHS Qualification will straddle M10, and responsibility for DIP On-Boarding will transfer from MHHSP to DIP Manager at that date.
-To ensure a smooth transition, the DIP Manager and MHHSP will collaborate to ensure they are in agreement on how DIP On-boarding will occur to support SIT and Qualification.
+To ensure a smooth transition, the DIP Manager and MHHSP will collaborate to ensure they are in agreement on how DIP On-Boarding will occur to support SIT and Qualification.

-3.3.3 In recognition of the uniqueness of SIT and Qualification, and so as not to slow the timeline, the requirements of DSD002 Annex One ‘DIP On-boarding non-functional checks’ and DSD002 Annex Four ‘Access Agreement’ do not have to be completed until a DIP User is ready to commence migration i.e. they are not required prior to commencing MHHS Qualification, but will need to be completed prior to the DIP User being promoted to the Production Environment.
+3.3.3 In recognition of the uniqueness of SIT and Qualification, and so as not to slow the timeline, the requirements of DSD002 Annex One ‘DIP On-Boarding Checks’ and DSD002 Annex Four ‘Access Agreement’ do not have to be completed until a DIP User is ready to commence migration i.e. they are not required prior to commencing MHHS Qualification, but will need to be completed prior to the DIP User being promoted to the Production Environment.
+During MHHS Qualification, promotion of DIP Users to the Production Environment may occur prior to completion of Industry Code Qualification.

 3.3.4 DIP Users that do not take part in SIT or MHHS Qualification will need to complete DIP On-Boarding in accordance with the DIP Rules before M16.